lnucrowding/choo_choo/README.md

 set_parent :post
 ```

-So that's all you really need to for setting upp ChooChoo - a simple and lightweight activity listener for your models.
+So that's all you really need for setting upp ChooChoo - a simple and lightweight activity listener for your models.
-From here you can now listen get access to your activities in your views or controller actions by the following examples.
+From here you can now get access to your activities.
+For instance, in your views or controller actions by the following examples.

 ```ruby
 # Get the whole related ChooChoo instance for a post